How to Allow or Block Sites for Browse with Copilot in Microsoft Edge on Windows 11

-Once you set your lists, Copilot will either automatically interact with allowed sites or be strictly blocked from touching sites on your block list.
+Once configured, Copilot will automatically interact with sites on your allow list and strictly avoid any on your block list.

 Managing Sites via Settings